-- (1) A child who commits an offence while under the age of 10 years does not have criminal capacity and cannot be prosecuted for that offence, but must be dealt with in terms of section 9. - (2) A child who is 10 years or older but under the age of 14 years and who commits an offence is presumed to lack criminal capacity, unless the State proves that he or she has criminal capacity in accordance with section 11. - (3) The common law pertaining to the criminal capacity of children under the age of 14 years is hereby amended to the extent set out in this section.
+- (1) A child who commits an offence while under the age of 12 years does not have criminal capacity and cannot be prosecuted for that offence, but must be dealt with in terms of section 9. - [subsection (1) substituted by section 4 of Act 28 of 2019] - (2) A child who is 12 years or older but under the age of 14 years and who commits an offence is presumed to lack criminal capacity, unless the State proves that he or she has criminal capacity in accordance with section 11. - [subsection (2) substituted by section 4 of Act 28 of 2019] - (3) The common law pertaining to the criminal capacity of children under the age of 14 years is hereby amended to the extent set out in this section.